vikwaran03/dsc-capstone-website/index.md

 3. Graphically, the two most populous clusters in ecDNA and HSR behave significantly differently.
 At the 5% significance level, the only two clusters that were significant in all of the graph properties we looked at were Cluster 1 (outliers) and Cluster 2 (dense core).
 These two clusters behave distrinctly when it comes to HI-C interactions and gene/read counts.

 ### **GraphSAGE**
-Of the four metrics listed in Table 1, accuracy and recall are the key metrics for evaluating classification for our problem.
+Of the four metrics we used to evaluate GraphSAGE, accuracy and recall are the most critical for our problem.
 Recall is particularly important for our task due to the cancerous properties of ecDNA.
 Recall weights false negatives, which for our problem, means predicting HSR (a benign region) when the region is ecDNA (a cancerous region).
 Failing to diagnose a patient with cancer is far more harmful than diagnosing a non-cancer patient with cancer, the false positive case.
-Fortunately, our GraphSAGE is generating balanced predictions, as seen in the Figure 3 confusion matrix.
+Fortunately, our GraphSAGE is generating balanced predictions, as seen in the confusion matrix.

 GraphSAGE performed well on both the train and test sets, but there is a notable discrepancy of about 0.1 in each metric between the two sets.
 This is likely due to the small size of our dataset.
 However, strong performance on the train set is a positive indicator that GraphSAGE was able to find patterns in the graph structure and node features differentiating ecDNA and HSR.
 Obtaining more cell samples on the GBM39 cell line can boost the robustness of our graph learning model.
 To further extend research on the classification task, GNNExplainer [4] can be attached to the GraphSAGE model to learn key predictive regions of the graph.
 These subgraphs can be matched to their 3D location, which could uncover key differences in structure between ecDNA and HSR.